 When ordering a tent one of the biggest considerations is what to do about poles.
 Very few of the tents we make go up without them, needing as few as one in the case of conicals and pyramids to over 30 on large marquees.
-This, of course, leads you to the question of whether you want to make them yourself, pay us to make them for you, or pay someone else who is more local.
-Hopefully, this helps you make the best call.
-Let’s look at the pros and cons
+Most importantly, We provide instructions to make your own poles with every tent purchase.
+You probably still have questions like: what are the pro and cons to making them yourself, can we make poles for a tent you purchase elsewhere, can we ship them to you outside of the US, does UPS really ship boxes that are 16 feet long?

 Buying poles from Tentsmiths

-The plus side, obviously, is you don’t have to worry about it.
+If you are buying a tent from us and don’t want to worry about ropes stakes or poles, we can provide all that for you.
 You order the tent and when everything arrives, you’re all good to go into the backyard and set it up.
-For long term use we do recommend you seal them with paint, stain, or oil, our pole makers will not do that for you.
+For long term use we do recommend you seal your poles with paint, stain, or oil, our pole makers will not do that for you.
 Our poles are beautiful; they’re made by professionals who know their way around wood as well as we know canvas.
 They make a lot of poles so they know exactly what they’re doing.

 The biggest downside to ordering from us is cost.
 Our carpenters use high quality woods like Douglas fir and mahogany.
 These woods aren’t cheap, especially during a housing boom, but they are somewhat resistant to rot and water.
 That comes at a premium, and we’re regularly having to increase what we charge.
 Tentsmiths makes next to nothing on poles; we offer them as a service to you, but even still they’re pricey.
 Additionally, shipping your poles is likely to cost more than shipping the canvas, often costing hundreds of dollars on its own.

-The last few downsides of Tentsmiths poles: we’re unable to ship poles internationally due to restrictions around sending wood products over borders.
-And, if you’re getting your tent close to an event, you may not have the poles to paint or oil in time.
+The last few downsides of Tentsmiths poles: we send your order to our carpenter only after we have made your tent and have exact measurements.
+This increases the time until you recieve your tent, and if you’re getting your tent close to an event, you may not have the poles to paint or oil in time.

 Quick note About Sleeves